Affiliated Research Centers & Initiatives

 The mission of the Center for Agroecology & Sustainable Food Systems (CASFS) is to research, develop, and advance sustainable food and agricultural systems that are environmentally sound, economically viable, socially responsible, nonexploitative, and that serve as a foundation for future generations.

-Center for Statistical Analysis in Social Sciences
+• Center for Statistical Analysis in Social Sciences

 The Center for Statistical Analysis in Social Sciences provides statistical and methodological support to the research missions of all departments within the Division of Social Sciences by providing free statistical consulting and quantitative training workshops.

-Research Center for the Americas
+The Dolores Huerta Research Center for the Americas

-The Santa Cruz Institute for Social Transformation
+The Institute for Social Transformation

-The Santa Cruz Institute for Social Transformation builds on the campus's progressive values and areas of existing strength, while simultaneously serving as an incubator for new ideas and an accelerator for pathbreaking scholarship in the public interest.
+The Institute for Social Transformation builds on the campus's progressive values and areas of existing strength, while simultaneously serving as an incubator for new ideas and an accelerator for pathbreaking scholarship in the public interest.
 The institute sharpens our focus, and facilitates faculty interaction, with a persistent determination to break through the crowded media landscape to reach policy makers, elected officials, advocates, community partners, donors, prospective students, and the general public.